Usagi-ljy/Amortized-KDE/README.md

 Users will also be able to request tests for additional target distributions through a GitHub issue.

-### 3. Reproducible model examples

-Two compact training examples are planned:
+## Reproducible training scripts

+The repository includes two standalone training scripts:

-- `train_gaussian.py`: Gaussian task generation, model training and inference;
+- `train_gaussian.py`: Gaussian task generation, $n$-only bandwidth-ratio training and best-checkpoint selection;
-- `train_gmm32.py`: fresh bounded GMM $K=32$ task generation, model training and inference.
+- `train_gmm32.py`: exact bounded GMM $K=32$ generation, five-feature training, EMA validation and best-checkpoint selection.

-These scripts will expose the essential training logic without including all paper figures, bootstrap calculations or large experimental notebooks.
+Both files are self-contained and do not depend on variables defined in a notebook.
+Their default settings reproduce the reported training protocols.
+A small `--quick` mode is provided only to verify that the code executes; it does not reproduce the trained models.

+Training outputs are written under `training_outputs/`, so running either script does not overwrite the published checkpoints in the repository root.

-### 4. Privacy-preserving usage statistics
+## Planned privacy-preserving usage statistics

 The deployed app may record aggregate events such as page visits, approximate anonymous users who successfully generate a KDE, successful generation counts and run times.
 It will not store uploaded sample values, filenames, IP addresses or other directly identifying information.